hamzambo/hamzambo.github.io/_posts/2022-03-21-Of-Freedom,- Formalin-and-Friends.md

 experiences I’ve had ever since.
 Those experiences are small pixels in the beautiful mosaic that my time in medical school has been.
 A mosaic that has been equally decorated by all the highs and lows.
 There were many things I could have done better but I believe I did the best I could with the knowledge I had at that time.
-If I had one piece of advice that I could give to my younger self it would be to just take my time to learn and grow; it would be okay in the end.
+If I had one piece of advice that I could give to my younger self, it would be to just take my time to learn and grow; it would be okay in the end.

 ![chiromo](/assets/images/formalin.jpg)